RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

 The retrieval of input files and running the workflow locally and on a server cluster via a queuing system is demonstrated using an example with data available from our FTP-Server.

-.. note:: Ensure that you are in the uORF-Tools conda environment.
+.. note:: Ensure that you have miniconda3 installed and an environment set-up.
+Please refer to the overview for details on the installation.
-If you have not yet create a conda environment please do so now using:
+If you have not yet activated the conda environment:

 .. code-block:: bash

-    conda created -c conda-forge -c bioconda -n uORF-Tools snakemake source activate uORF-Tools
+    source activate uORF-Tools

 Setup